 That’s not to mention the ever-present relationship between competition and consumer benefits.
 The more competition there is in any industry, the more consumers tend to benefit with increased choice, providers working harder to differentiate themselves and better prices for consumers.

-In the report, Legal Sports Report also points to New Jersey as a case study for the benefit of allowing multiple skins.
-They note that New Jersey now has five licensees operating 17 skins for an industry that is now earning more than $20 million in revenue every month.
+It is worth noting that New Jersey now has five licensees operating 17 skins for an industry that is now earning more than $20 million in revenue every month.
 Since going live, New Jersey online casinos have launched live dealer games, virtual sports and other products.